Magento vs. BigCommerce - Which eCommerce Platform Is Right for You?

-Magento also offers a paid version called Magento Commerce, which is targeted more at online stores generating more than a $1million in sales a year.
-This comes at a start pricing of $22K a year.
+Magento also offers a paid version called Magento Commerce, which is targeted more at online stores generating at least $1million in sales a year.
+The price of Magento Commerce starts at around $22K a year.

-In both instances, the most notable cost with Magento is going to be your web developer or agency fees, as it’s pretty hard to customize your own store without their help.
+In both instances, the most notable cost with Magento is going to be your web developer or agency fees, as it will be almost impossible to customize your store without the help of an experienced professional.

 Overall, merchants usually report paying less for BigCommerce than Magento because BigCommerce is an out-of-the-box solution that doesn’t require as much professional help.

 However, some are more than happy to pay an agency to run their store on Magento due to the control and flexibility the platform offers.

 BigCommerce vs. Magento: Which One Wins the Popularity Contest?

 I decided to hold off on this part of the platform comparison until after we went through the differences between Magento and BigCommerce based on objective factors because I didn't want popularity to influence your judgment.